 7. Always Wear a Helmet

 And keep that strap buckled.
 The helmet should sit firmly on your head, with the front edge about two finger-widths above your eyebrows.
 It is not a cap to be tilted to the back of your head, or worn like a yarmulke.
+If your looking for a good triathlon bike helmet you can check out our reviews.

 8. Pay Attention to Riding